 - Buy or lease: You may want to take out a loan to purchase a new piece of logging equipment, or you may find it makes more sense to lease (i.e., rent) the equipment.
 Financing options are available for both types of transactions.

 - Specialized financing: You may be able to use a general business or equipment loan to buy logging equipment.
-However, a creditor that understands the industry and can work with you to offer specialized financing, such as repayment terms that take the seasonality of your business into account, may be a better option.
+However, a creditor that understands the logging industry and can work with you to offer specialized financing, such as flexible terms that take the seasonality of your business into account, may be a better option.

 As with any type of loan, creditors have different qualification requirements and offer various loan amounts and repayment terms.